paulcode123/SciWeb3.0/README.md

 - **Study Tools**: Concept mapping, derivation, and practice
 - **Dark/Light Mode**: Beautiful UI in both light and dark modes

+## Realtime Voice Processing

+The platform now features real-time voice processing using OpenAI's Realtime API with WebRTC.
+This allows for immediate concept map updates as you speak, creating a truly interactive experience.

+### How It Works

+1. When you click the voice recording button, the system establishes a WebRTC connection directly to OpenAI's servers
+2. Your voice is streamed in real-time to GPT-4o mini, which processes what you're saying
+3. The model dynamically updates your concept map, adding new nodes and connections as you speak
+4. You can see your map evolve in real-time based on your spoken ideas

+### Implementation Details

+- Uses WebRTC for direct browser-to-AI communication
+- Securely handles API tokens through a backend exchange
+- Optimizes rendering to prevent UI lag during updates
+- Supports adding, updating, and removing nodes/edges based on spoken context

+### Requirements

+- Modern browser with WebRTC support
+- Microphone access
+- Internet connection

 ## Setup

 1. Clone the repository